Building a virtual centre demonstrator, the EXODUS project represents an important first step towards a future federated ATM operating model.

 The virtualisation of ATM is more than just a technical change, it’s a groundbreaking evolution in how ANSPs provide ATM services.
 As such, it requires completely new business and operating models and a change in the organisation’s culture.

-“Making the necessary cultural changes within COOPANS is an continuous process, which is is absolutely necessary to both the project’s success and the success of the proposed federated model,” explains Gericke.
+Making the necessary cultural changes within COOPANS is an ongoing process, but one that is absolutely necessary to both the project’s success and the success of the future federated model,” explains Gericke.

-“Seeing is believing, and many experts and managers who are comfortable with familiar technologies and concepts will need to see the EXODUS concept in action before they agree to adopt it,” adds Gericke.
+Seeing is believing, and many experts and managers who are comfortable with familiar technologies and concepts will need to see the EXODUS concept in action before they agree to adopt it,” adds Gericke.

 A case study on the benefits of using federated air navigation solutions

 Knowing this, the project is currently building out the virtual platform to launch demonstrations using live data at ANSP premises.
-Once operational, the virtual centre demonstrator will provide
+Once operational, the virtual centre demonstrator will provide COOPANS partners with an operating environment where they can learn how to use the new platform and test new business continuity concepts across ANSPs.
+A total of five demonstrations are planned.

-“The goal is to show how decoupling the ATM data service provider and the air traffic service provider will improve ANSP capabilities and enable an air navigation service provision everywhere from anywhere inside the community,” explains Gericke.
+The goal is to show how decoupling the ATM data service provider and the air traffic service provider will improve ANSP capabilities and enable an air navigation service provision everywhere from anywhere inside the community,” explains Gericke.

 In addition to the virtual centre, the project is also working with the likes of SESAR, EUROCAE and EASA to get the necessary standards and regulations in place within the system’s targeted 2030 – 2035 deployment timeframe.